 Landlocked Bermuda Triangle: The Mexican Zone of Silence

 Of all the sites that are unexplained, the Bermuda Triangle is usually the first one that comes to mind.
 Located in the Caribbean, it is renowned for the ships and radio signals that have disappeared without explanation in recent years.
 Yet, there is another, perhaps lesser known region in which the inexplicable occurs.
-This location is referred to quite simply as Mexico's Zone of Silence.
+This location is often referred to quite simply as Mexico's Zone of Silence.

 A Land Were Radio Signals Die